Rizzler Sports Logo

 Three rules cause the most forfeits, protests, and board complaints in Little League:

 1. Pitch count rest days.
-A coach pitches a kid on Tuesday who threw 55 pitches on Saturday and needed two rest days.
+A coach pitches a kid on Tuesday who threw 55 pitches on Saturday.
+Fifty-five pitches requires three rest days (Sunday, Monday, Tuesday), so he isn't eligible until Wednesday.
 Game gets protested.
 Forfeit.
 Rizzler's rule compliance engine prevents this by tracking every pitch and calculating eligibility automatically.

 2. Minimum play.
 A kid sits on the bench for four innings and the coach forgets to put him in.
 At the LL level, every rostered player must get at least one at-bat and play six consecutive defensive outs per game.
 Rizzler's playing time tracking flags players who haven't met the minimum.

 3. Catcher-to-pitcher violations.
 Your catcher catches innings one through four, then you bring him in to pitch in the fifth.
 That's a violation.
-Once a player catches four or more innings, they can't pitch that game.
+Once a player catches four or more innings, they can't pitch that calendar day.
 Read the full catcher-to-pitcher rule.

 Ready to take your game to the next level?